remnoteio/twtterbotplugin/README.md

 ## Tweets

 Save Tweets directly to RemNote, and use AI to auto-generate flashcards from tweets!
+Note that tweets will only be saved to your primary knowledgebase.

 ### Connecting Your Twitter